 This handmade bark painting depicts the Vision Rite of Lady Xoc.
 Many relief carvings have a multitude of images of important female personages engaged in ceremonial rituals.
 Like this piece, many depict women engaged in the ritual of bloodletting.
 From 723 A.D.

-Papel Amate, or Bark Paper, is a form of traditional Mexican paper with pre-Hispanic origins.
-Traditional bark paper was considered a specialty of the village shaman and was used for special rituals.
-The Nahua and Otomi tribes eventually began using bark paper as a canvas for traditional paintings.
-Typically the Otomi of Puebla painstakingly craft the paper out of fig tree or mulberry tree bark and then sell it to the Nahua of Guerrero for painting.
-These bark paintings, papel amate, are an art form unique to the indigenous tribes of Mexico, and are sure to add more depth and culture to your home decor.
+Papel Amate, or painted bark paper, is an art form with clear pre-Hispanic origins.
+Originally, traditional bark paper was considered a specialty of the village shaman and used only for special rituals.
+Later, the Nahua and Otomi tribes began to use bark paper as a canvas for painting.
+Typically, the Otomi of Puebla will craft the paper from fig or mulberry tree bark, then sell or trade the homemade paper to the Nahua Indians of Guerrero for painting.
+These bark paintings, or papel amate, are not just an art form unique to the indigenous tribes of Mexico, but will add rich depth and culture to your home decor.